Brandon-Gui123/counter-the-missiles-series/Releases/README.md

 ---

 ## macOS users
-Click on the file named "Counter the Missiles (macOS).app" and then click "Download", which appears near the right.
+Click on the file named "Counter the Missiles (macOS).zip" and then click "Download", which appears near the right.

 Once downloaded, simply left-click on the downloaded file.
-This will launch the game.
+This will unzip the game and present a standalone file.

+Clicking the standalone file launches the game.

 You may see the following window when launching the game: